daveyarwood/blog.djy.io/_posts/2014-07-09-whys-guide-to-ruby-in-clojure-part-5.md

 ; ex.
 20-1/2:
 ; irb example demonstrating instance_eval and class_eval in Ruby.
+{% endhighlight %}

-; Clojure has no equivalent to these methods, as there are no ; instances or classes in Clojure.
-In Ruby, instance_eval and ; class_eval are useful for adding functionality to instances and ; classes "on the fly," e.g. within an irb session, or perhaps ; even conditionally within a program -- allowing you to do things ; like modify a character class in a certain way *if* a player ; reaches a certain point or does a certain thing.
-As _why puts it, ; this "can be useful and ... can be dangerous as well."
+Clojure has no equivalent to `instance_eval` and `class_eval`, as there are no instances or classes in Clojure.
+In Ruby, `instance_eval` and `class_eval` are useful for adding functionality to instances and classes "on the fly," e.g. within an irb session, or perhaps even conditionally within a program -- allowing you to do things like modify a character class in a certain way *if* a player reaches a certain point or does a certain thing.
+As \_why puts it, this ability of code to modify code dynamically at runtime "can be useful and ... can be dangerous as well."

+At this point in translating Dwemthy's Array, we need to implement the `hit` and `fight` methods.
+We could do this in a functional style, as part of a "Battle" protocol that would be a part of the `defrecord` generated by our `defcreature` macro.
+However, records don't work too well with mutable state in Clojure, since a record is supposed to be an immutable representation of the state of an "object" at any given time.

+While it would certainly be possible to re-do Dwemthy's Array from scratch in a functional style, this would change the dynamic of the original game in Ruby.
+Dwemthy's Array is interesting in that \_why designed it to be played in an "open" fashion from irb -- you might even call it a "metagame."
+The player is the programmer.
+You create an instance of a creature like the Rabbit, define a "Dwemthy's Array" of enemy creatures, and then have your creature make the first move on the Array, which starts a chain reaction of battling each creature of the Array in succession.

+So, for a faithful translation of this game in the spirit of the original, we would want it to be playable in a REPL environment.
+While it is possible to implement the necessary methods in a functional style, the object-oriented nature of this kind of game lends itself towards using mutable state via Clojure's reference types.

+Whereas the original Dwemthy's Array relies on monkey-patching (via `method_missing`) to allow the Rabbit to attack the Array directly, to make things cleaner we are implementing this as an ordinary function called `attack`, which takes a challenger (e.g. the Rabbit), an attack function (e.g. the bomb `*`), and a Dwemthy's Array as arguments.
+It's a little more to type, but it makes for safer and tidier code.
+(You can chalk this one up as a victory for Ruby if you value aesthetics over safety!) ;)

+{% highlight clojure %}
 ; ex.
 21:
-; At this point, we could try to implement the "hit" and "fight" methods, ; in a functional style, as part of a "Battle" protocol that would be a ; part of the defrecord generated by our defcreature macro.
-However, ; records don't work too well with mutable state in Clojure, since a ; record is supposed to be an immutable representation of the state of ; an "object" at any given time.

-; While it would certainly be possible to re-do Dwemthy's Array from ; scratch in a functional style, this would change the dynamic of the ; original game in Ruby.
-Dwemthy's Array is interesting in that _why ; designed it to be played in an "open" fashion from irb -- you could ; even call it a "metagame."
-The player is the programmer.
-You create ; an instance of a creature like the Rabbit, define a "Dwemthy's Array" ; of enemy creatures, and then have your creature make the first move ; on the Array, which starts a chain reaction of battling each creature ; of the Array in succession.

-; So, to make a translation of this game in Clojure, we would want it ; to be playable in a REPL environment.
-While it is possible to implement ; the necessary methods in a functional style, the object-oriented ; nature of this kind of game makes it more convenient to implement ; using mutable state via Clojure's reference types.

-; Whereas the original Dwemthy's Array relies on monkey-patching (via ; method_missing to allow the Rabbit to attack the Array directly, ; to make things cleaner we are implementing this as an ordinary ; function called "attack," which takes a challenger (e.g. the Rabbit), ; an attack function, and a Dwemthy's Array as arguments.
-It's a little ; more to type, but it makes for safer and tidier code.
-(You can chalk ; this one up as a victory for Ruby if you value aesthetics over safety!)

 (defn creature-name [creature]
   (-> (str (type creature))
       (clojure.string/split #"\.")